 - Fully featured, similar to Wrike.

-Hive still has all your normal task and project commenting functions, but Hive goes beyond with a system that is very similar to Slack.
+For those who want a communication-focused project management solution, Hive may be a perfect choice.
+Hive has the most robust team communication options out of all the Wrike alternatives listed here.
+Hive has all your normal task and project commenting functions, but it goes beyond with a system that is very similar to Slack.
 If your teams have used Slack in the past, they will instantly feel at home with Hive.

 Key features of Hive